-While blockchains are a recent phenomenon, its history dates back to 1982.
-During the 1990s, bitcoin was developed as a research project by Stuart Haber, W. Scott Stornetta, and Dave Bayer.
+There was a time when blockchain was a novel concept.
+For years the technology was in development.
 Blockchain finally came into existence in 2009 with the launch of Bitcoin.
 Since its launch, blockchain has grown considerably.
-More industries and organization are integrating blockchain into their operations.
+More industries and organization are integrating the technology into their operations.
 In the upcoming years, we should see blockchain grow to even greater heights.

 What is blockchain?

 Simply put, blockchain is a distributed database that stores digital information.
 It is commonly used to record financial transaction, operating as a digital ledger.
 Blockchains collect data in groups, which are called blocks.
 These blocks are connected together as one chain.

 The goal of a blockchain is to store and distribute digital data without it being altered, deleted, or destroyed.
 This goal is achieved through blockchain’s decentralized structure.
 Instead of storing data in one central location, blockchains operate on thousands of computers, also called nodes, which are spread out across a network.
 Because a blockchain is stored on multiple computers, it is extremely difficult to edit its data.
 Each computer stores a separate copy of the blockchain database.
 If one of the databases is lost, the other computers in the network have backup copies of the data.
 And if one of the nodes is hacked, the other nodes in the chain can identify that tampered copy and cast it out from the blockchain.